 - Reach above the nose, below the chin, and completely cover the mouth and nose

 - Fit snugly against the sides of the face

 Abusive, harassing, discriminatory, or threatening statements or behavior toward Bass staff or other visitors is strictly prohibited and will not be tolerated.
-If a visitor refuses to comply with safety measures in place, they will be asked to leave.

 Does The Bass provide masks for visitors?

 The Bass is pleased to offer a free, medical-grade, disposable masks, made available upon request.

 Do I have to practice social distancing while in the museum?

 While not required, it is recommended that all visitors (except those arriving together) allow 6 feet of distance from other visitors and staff.